MBSR program in Geneva, Switzerland

 1 all day retreat.

-The next MBSR course starts in Geneva on the 2nd April 2020 at Sphere.
+The next MBSR course starts in Geneva on the 13th of October 2020 at Sphere.

 Silvia Vernaschi facilitates the course, having trained as a MBSR instructor with the Centre for Mindfulness Research and Practice, Bangor University.